philzook58/philzook58.github.io/_posts/2025-08-26-compose_datalog.md

 ```

 Like before, a lot of the action actually happens in converting from the actual applied base relation to an environment containing the results of the query.

+A nice syntactic trick is to use `myrel(x)` for actions and `myrel[x]` for queries.
+I believe I first saw this in SLOG <https://arxiv.org/abs/2411.14330> <https://arxiv.org/abs/2211.11573> or maybe Relational AI's thing?

 ```python
 from dataclasses import dataclass